lifemapper/bison/_sphinx_config/pages/aws/automation.rst

 dependency on previous outputs will first check for the existence of required inputs, failing immediately if inputs are not present.

-Automatic execution (TODO):  The successful deposition of output of the first (scheduled) and all following steps into S3 or Redshift triggers subsequent steps.
+Triggered execution (TODO):  The successful deposition of output of the first (scheduled) and all following steps into S3 or Redshift triggers subsequent steps.

-Both automatic and scheduled execution will require examining the logs to ensure successful completion.
+Both triggered and scheduled execution will require examining the logs to ensure successful completion.